More Than Just a Small Tannery

 Our two small wooden tanning drums were reclaimed from a tannery in Somerset that closed in 2013.
-They now sit proudly in their new home, an old farm building in the Midlands that has been fitted out with all the equipment needed to tan goat leather on a small scale.
+They now sit proudly in their new home, an old farm building in the Midlands that has been fitted out with all the equipment needed to tan goat and deer leather on a small scale.

-However when we first started we knew nothing about leather production, so we needed a teacher, someone to pass on the centuries of local tanning knowledge.
+When we first started we knew nothing about leather production, so we needed a teacher, someone to pass on the centuries of local tanning knowledge.
 We turned to Paul Evans, formerly of the Institute for Creative Leather Technologies in Northampton and one of Britain's leading leather experts.
-Paul has been instrumental in our plans from the start and worked with us to develop our sustainable tanning process.
+Paul was instrumental in our plans from the start and worked with us to develop our sustainable tanning process.